 After you send your family-based adjustment of status application packet to U.S. Citizenship and Immigration Services (USCIS), the agency will eventually schedule you for an in-person interview.
-This interview take place at one of its local offices, hopefully near where you live.
+This interview take place at one of USCIS's local offices, hopefully near where you live.
 Below, you'll find more information on: